CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Citation Hallucination Taxonomy

 \section{Citation Hallucination Taxonomy}

-To enable systematic and reproducible evaluation of citation verification systems, we propose a structured taxonomy that categorizes citation hallucinations according to the type and severity of bibliographic inconsistencies.
-Our taxonomy is grounded in naturally occurring citation errors observed in real scholarly manuscripts and is designed to capture both subtle and severe hallucination patterns generated by large language models.
+To support systematic and reproducible evaluation of citation verification systems, we propose a structured taxonomy of citation hallucinations.
+The taxonomy categorizes hallucinations according to the type and severity of bibliographic inconsistencies.
+It is grounded in citation errors observed in real scholarly manuscripts and is designed to capture both subtle and severe hallucination patterns produced by large language models.